Frequently Asked Questions

 How large is the new MTC, and what does it offer?

-Opening in the fall of 2026, the Manufacturing and Technology Center will be a cutting-edge, 150,000-square-foot facility designed to prepare students for in-demand careers in advanced manufacturing and technology.
-Inside, the center will feature 55,000 square feet (about half the area of a Manhattan city block) of state-of-the-art lab space, more than tripling our current capacity.
-This investment is an essential step toward meeting the needs of today’s industries, with a focus on areas such as robotics, automation, welding, and renewable energy.
-Each program is specifically designed to align with local, state, and national workforce development priorities.
+The Manufacturing and Technology Center will open in fall 2026 and be a 150,000-square-foot, state-of-the-art facility.
+It is designed to prepare students for high-demand careers in advanced manufacturing and technology.
+The center will include 55,000 square feet of advanced lab space, more than tripling ECC’s current capacity for hands-on learning.
+This investment supports industry needs, focusing on robotics, automation, welding, and renewable energy to prepare students for today’s technical careers.
+Each program is designed to align with local, state, and national workforce development priorities.

 Why was there a need for this new facility?